Skip to content

 If this helped, share it with someone who needs it.

 Now that you have a name for it, you do not have to carry it alone.
-In the Thriving With Misophonia course, we begin right here — understanding what your nervous system is actually doing, and why.
+In the Thriving with Misophonia course, we begin right here: understanding what your nervous system is actually doing, and why.
+Start with the free kit, then step into the course and community when you want support around the work.

 Free.
 Instant download.
 No spam.
 Unsubscribe anytime.